 In 2020 VILD MAD was awarded a grant by Nordea-fonden, supporting the program in developing new initiatives and tools to help the public connect to foraging.

 The next three years will see VILD MAD establish 50 ‘edible’ tracks on hiking trails throughout Denmark, providing foraging guides based on the nature around.
 They will also engage the Danish population in a national citizen science project: to map Denmark’s edible nature.
 The recorded data will also be reported in the Ministry of the Environment’s big citizen science project “Artsportalen” (“The Portal of Species”).
 In the future, the existing app will feature new intuitive functionalities that make it easier for everyone to start foraging–no matter where you are.

-MAD’s ambition is that VILD MAD will serve as model in Denmark.
-We hope that our project can be an inspiration for others to do the same elsewhere.
-A fundamental aspect of the project is to be as open as possible with sharing our technology and information to enable this to happen.
+MAD’s ambition is that VILD MAD will serve as a global model from Denmark.
+We hope that our project can be an inspiration for others to do the same in different countries and cultures.